Posted by: Feet Banks

 “The idea to host the Huckleberry Festival came about because when we would hike around the lodge in September and our pants would always end up stained purple from about the knees down,” says Callaghan Country owner (and 2012 Whistler Citizen of the Year) Brad Sills.
 “So we thought it would be great to encourage people to come up and be rewarded not only by the scenery but also the edible abundance of nature.”

-Participants are encouraged to meet at the trailhead to the lodge around 9 AM (directions here) for the trek to the lodge.
+Participants are encouraged to meet at the trailhead at Callaghan Lake just before 8 AM (directions here) for the trek to the lodge.
 Anyone who gathers a cup of huckleberries (or mountain blueberries) on their hike-in is rewarded with a berry-pancake lunch and the option to participate in the day’s events or simply relax in the wood-fired Scandinavian sauna.

-“We have a clinical herbal therapist who will guide an interpretive hike around Conflict lake to talk about plants and traditional harvest techniques,” Brad explains.
-“As well as yoga, horseback riding, wildlife viewing, hiking, relaxing, a music jam session and, of course, the pie baking contest.”
+“We have a guided interpretive hike around Conflict lake to talk about plants and traditional harvest techniques,” Brad explains.
+“As well as yoga, , wildlife viewing, hiking, relaxing, usually some music and, of course, the pie decorating contest.”

 The great thing about the Callaghan huckleberry pie baking contest is that lodge chefs will prepare all the ingredients and teach all the technique.
 The most difficult part, the part that matters most with the judges, is simply crafting the Callaghan Country logo out of pastry.